Poyuchao/PoYu-datavisor-automation-test-project/README.md

-# PoYu-datavisor-automation-test-project
+# PoYu-bugbug-automation-test-project

 The purpose of this project is to automate testing of the target website https://bugbug.io/v2/.
 The tests are implemented using Cypress, an end-to-end testing framework, to ensure the functionality of the website meets expected outcomes.

-## Running Test Cases for PoYu-datavisor-automation-test-project
+## Running Test Cases for PoYu-bugbug-automation-test-project

-This document provides instructions on how to run the automated test cases for the PoYu-datavisor-automation-test-project.
+This document provides instructions on how to run the automated test cases for the PoYu-bugbug-automation-test-project.

 ## Prerequisites